Ham: Wet-cured

 Wet-cured hams are brined, which involves the immersion of the meat in a brine, sometimes with other ingredients such as sugar also added for flavour.
 The meat is typically kept in the brine for around 3 to 14 days.
 Wet curing also has the effect of increasing volume and weight of the finished product, by about 4%.

 The wet curing process can also be achieved by pumping the curing solution into the meat.
 This can be quicker, increase the weight of the finished product by more than immersion, and ensure a more even distribution of salt through the meat.
 This process is quicker than traditional brining, normally being completed in a few days.

 Wet-cured ham is usually cooked, either during processing, or after ageing.

-The Italian version of cooked, wet-cured ham is called prosciutto cotto, as are similar hams made outside Italy.
-It is first brined, then cooked in a container and finally surface pasteurized.
-Italian regulations allow it to contain salt, nitrites, sugar, dextrose, fructose, lactose, maltodextrin, milk protein, soy protein, natural or modified starches, spices, gelatin, and flavorings.
+A typical example of wet-cured ham made this way is Italian prosciutto cotto.
+It is first brined, then cooked in a container and finally surface pasteurised.
+Italian regulations allow it to contain salt, nitrites, sugar, dextrose, fructose, lactose, maltodextrin, milk protein, soy protein, natural or modified starches, spices, gelatine, and flavourings.

 Smoking

 Ham can also be additionally preserved through smoking, in which the meat is placed in a smokehouse (or equivalent) to be cured by the action of smoke.

-The main flavor compounds of smoked ham are guaiacol, and its 4-, 5-, and 6-methyl derivatives as well as 2,6-dimethylphenol.
+The main flavour compounds of smoked ham are guaiacol, and its 4-, 5-, and 6-methyl derivatives as well as 2,6-dimethylphenol.
 These compounds are produced by combustion of lignin, a major constituent of wood used in the smokehouse.

 Labeling

 In many countries the term is now protected by statute, with a specific definition.
-For instance, in the United States, the Code of Federal Regulations (CFR) says that "the word 'ham', without any prefix indicating the species of animal from which derived, shall be used in labeling only in connection with the hind legs of swine".
+For instance, in the United States, the Code of Federal Regulations (CFR) says that "the word 'ham', without any prefix indicating the species of animal from which derived, shall be used in labelling only in connection with the hind legs of swine".

-In addition to the main categories, some processing choices can affect legal labeling.
-For instance, in the United States, a "smoked" ham must have been smoked by hanging over burning wood chips in a smokehouse or an atomized spray of liquid smoke such that the product appearance is equivalent; a "hickory-smoked" ham must have been smoked using only hickory.
-However, injecting "smoke flavor" is not legal grounds for claiming the ham was "smoked"; these are labeled "smoke flavor added".
-Hams can only be labeled "honey-cured" if honey was at least 50% of the sweetener used, is at least 3% of the formula, and has a discernible effect on flavor.
+In addition to the main categories, some processing choices can affect legal labelling.
+For instance, in the United States, a "smoked" ham must have been smoked by hanging over burning wood chips in a smokehouse or an atomised spray of liquid smoke such that the product appearance is equivalent; a "hickory-smoked" ham must have been smoked using only hickory.
+However, injecting "smoke flavour" is not legal grounds for claiming the ham was "smoked"; these are labeled "smoke flavour added".
+Hams can only be labeled "honey-cured" if honey was at least 50% of the sweetener used, is at least 3% of the formula, and has a discernible effect on flavour.
 So-called "lean" and "extra lean" hams must adhere to maximum levels of fat and cholesterol per 100 grams of product.

-Whole fresh pork leg can be labeled as fresh ham in the United States.